hensyou/cf-micro-service-architecture/README.md

-# cf-micro-service-architecture
-Simple Sample of Cloud Native Applications and Patterns
+# Cloud Native Developer Training Course
+In this course we will create a simple Cloud Native Architecture.
+In completing this task key technologies and cloud native patterns will be reviewed.

-## Goals and Outcomes
+## Key Technologies and Patterns Reviewed

-This application is intended to review the following concepts:

-1. Cloud Native Architecture and Patterns (focus on 12 Factor Applications and Spring Cloud)
+Through out the course the following will be covered:

-2. Spring Boot Review and Tips
+1. Spring Boot Overview
+2. Gradle Quick Start
-3. Testing
+3. Testing in Spring Boot
-4. Create Boot Projects With Gradle
+4. Using Repositories To Work With Data
-5. Testing, Debugging and Tracing
+5. Externalizing Configurations and Working With Profiles
-6. General Best Practise For Cloud Based Applications
+6. Review of Working With Data In PCF
+7. Quick Overview of Working with OAuth2 with Spring Boot
+8. Adding Fault Tolerance
+9. Overview of Messaging In The Cloud

+## What This Course Is Not

+This course is designed to reinforce concepts already reviewed and learned and give a direction on where to go to learn more.

 ## What We Are Building